You take the time to write a really good blog-post.

 This list-based post fetched me nearly over 50 comments!

 And my second favorite is Tutorials.
 This is a tutorial I did on how to gain 100K followers on Instagram.

 It’s a good 5000+ word article, that took me 2 weeks to write.

 I’ve garnered 49 comments for this post alone so far.

-This post itself is over 3000 words.
+Moreover, this post you are currently reading is over 3000 words.

 When I wrote this post, I didn’t hold anything back.
 I gave away all my secrets.
 But it was worth it.
 Because people loved it.
 And they began to trust me.

-I received comments like this:
+I receive comments like this: